Your area Not set — showing everywhere

 Board response

-A board member asked if he had looked into the existing senior tax program, which the speaker noted he did not qualify for due to his pension amount.
+A board member asked if he had looked into the existing town senior tax program; the speaker noted he did not qualify due to his pension amount.

-The board engaged by suggesting an existing program, but the speaker noted the program did not solve his specific problem.
+The board attempted to address the concern by suggesting an existing program, but the speaker clarified that the program does not solve his specific issue.

 Richard Balonsky